BenjaminHellebust/BenjaminHellebust.github.io/Efficiency/Byproducts/index.md

 * Due to advancements in 4th generation reactors, nuclear waste's lifetime can be reduced to a couple hundred years.
 (Horvath, S38)

-* The only air emissions from nuclear power plants are water vapor.
+* The only direct air emissions from nuclear power plants are water vapor.
+In fact, nuclear power plants have the lowest indirect carbon emissions among differing power sources.
+(Markandya, p.
+982)

 <br>